 Preparing for Christmas Parties

-Even if you’re not expecting guests over the festive period, you should always expect the unexpected at Christmas.
+Even if you’re not expecting guests over the festive period, you should always expect the unexpected at Christmas so, have a house cleaning checklists.
 Whether it’s family turning up unannounced, or a friend who pops over and gets talked into opening a bottle of festive cheer with you and is unable to drive home, you may end up with more guests than you bargained for.
 This means you should make sure that your guest bedroom is ready to receive guests at a moment’s notice.
 Here’s how to get your guest room up to scratch:

 - Change the sheets so that they’re clean and fresh.
 Bedding – sheets and duvet covers – can be washed in the washing machine with Persil small & mighty bio detergent, but try to wash them separately from other clothing, as smaller items like socks can get caught amongst the sheets and might not be cleaned properly.